korovinegor/Image-segmentation-comparison/README.md

-This repository contains results of an educational practice on the topic “Comparison and implementation of image segmentation methods.”
+This repository contains results of an educational practice on a topic “Comparison and implementation of image segmentation methods.”

 Contents:
 * Images: test images used to compare methods,